ophub/amlogic-s9xxx-openwrt/documents/README.md

 #### Example 3, Achieve Certain Requirements by Modifying the Code in the Source Code Library

-We add support for `aarch64` to `luci-app-cpufreq` so that it can be used in our firmware (some modifications should be handled with caution, you must know what you are doing).
+We add support for `aarch64` to `luci-app-cpufreq` so that it can be used in our firmware (some modifications should be handled with caution—ensure you understand the impact of your changes).

 Source file address: [luci-app-cpufreq/Makefile](https://github.com/coolsnowwolf/luci/blob/master/applications/luci-app-cpufreq/Makefile).
 Modify the code to add support for aarch64: